ibdgc/ibdgc.org/content/project/data_sources/niddk_repo/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 A sample repository containing EBV Transformed Cell Lines, DNA and serum collected from IBD-affected individuals and controls.
-These samples are available through the NIDDK Central Repository,together with detailed phenotype data collected using the Consortium’s validated phenotype forms.Chip-based genotyping and sequence data for these samples are available through dbGaP.
+These samples are available through the NIDDK Central Repository, together with detailed phenotype data collected using the Consortium’s validated phenotype forms.
+Chip-based genotyping and sequence data for these samples are available through dbGaP.